DayBrettIvyTech/SDEV153FALL2025/Module 02/README.md

 **Actual_Example(s)_For_My_Website**
 - As a friend of Brett's, I'd like to see his favorite ~150 albums on a clean website.
 - As a fellow student in **[SDEV_153]**, I'd like to see a fellow classmate's website to see where I'm at.
--As the professor for **[SDEV_153]**, I need to actually see my student's website in order to grade it.
+- As the professor for **[SDEV_153]**, I need to actually see my student's website in order to grade it.
 P.S., I'll be grading based on music taste.

 ---
 ## 3. Create Requirements Document.